teddywing/github-review-stats/README.md

     $ pip install -r requirements.txt

+## Ideas
+* Plot addition and deletion count against days to first review (requires GraphQL API or a local copy of the repository).

 ## License
 Copyright © 2024 Teddy Wing.
 Licensed under the GNU GPLv3+ (see the included COPYING file).